The Brawl to End It All: Aftermath

 On February 18, 1985, the WWF promoted another wrestling event, The War to Settle the Score, on MTV.
 Lauper was involved again, as she intervened in the main event match that saw Hulk Hogan defend his WWF World Heavyweight Championship against Roddy Piper.
 Another featured match on the card saw The Fabulous Moolah avenge her loss to Richter by managing Leilani Kai to a victory over Richter for the WWF Women's Championship.
 The events in War to Settle the Score led directly to the first WrestleMania.

-The event took place 9 days after Black Saturday and highlights from the event were shown on WWF World Championship Wrestling on WTBS.
+The event took place nine days after Black Saturday and highlights from the event were shown on WWF World Championship Wrestling on WTBS.
 Bob Backlund was on his way out of WWF after his five-year run as WWF Heavyweight Champion and moved to the NWA-AWA promotion Pro Wrestling USA; Backlund would not return to the WWF until 1992.
 In January 1985 the North-South Connection of Adrian Adonis and Dick Murdoch would lose their WWF World Tag Team titles to Barry Windham and Mike Rotundo (the US Express).
-Tito Santana would lose his Intercontinental title to Greg Valentine on an episode of Maple Leaf Wrestling in October of 1984.
+Tito Santana would lose his Intercontinental title to Greg Valentine on an episode of Maple Leaf Wrestling in October 1984.

-Antonio Inoki would retain the WWF World Martial Arts title (in 1985 the title became the property of New Japan Pro Wrestling after the WWF and NJPW ended their working arrangement) until losing it to Shota Chochishvili in April 1989, ending Inoki's 11 year run as champion.
+Antonio Inoki would retain the WWF World Martial Arts Championship (in 1985 the title became the property of New Japan Pro Wrestling after the WWF and NJPW ended their working arrangement) until losing it to Shota Chochishvili in April 1989, ending Inoki's 11 year run as champion.
 Inoki regained the title a month later and then NJPW retired the title in favor of the "Greatest 18 Championship".